jlarmstrongiv/tracecamp-winter-2020/curriculum/day_0/reference/10-javascript.md

 ## Setup

+Be sure you have NodeJS installed.

+- Run `npm init -y` to initialize your project.
+Create an `index.js` file and run it with `node index.js`.
+- Run online with a [codesandbox](https://codesandbox.io/s) NodeJS template.

 ## Console

 Using the console.log method, you can print content to the terminal.
 Don’t worry about understanding a method or the syntax yet.